Kyle Busch wins in Texas to keep streak alive

 “They all mean a lot,” Busch said of the significance of the Wednesday victory.
 “This one means a lot just to keep the 16 going, obviously.
 We’re out of the playoffs, there’s nothing to shoot for.
 We don’t ever give up.”

-“It ran out (of fuel) coming in here to do a burnout so I had enough left to do a little bit of a burnout, but I don’t know if I’ll have enough to get it back” to the garage, he said.
+“It ran out (of fuel) coming in here to do a burnout so I had enough left to do a little bit of a burnout but I don’t know if I’ll have enough to get it back” to the garages,” he said.

 For Truex, his second-place finish put him in a tough spot as he now, basically, needs to win next weekend at Martinsville in order to advance to the title-granting Championship 4 race in Phoenix in two weeks.